franzbu/HAeating/README.md

 Each room functions as an independent agent.
 It monitors its own temperature and decides whether to "request" heat from the boiler.

+You can access the code for class RoomDemandCalculator [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_automation.py).

 ---